 This internet browser is outdated and does not support all features of this site.
 Please switch or upgrade to a different browser to display this site properly.

-If you also have the drive to create unforgettable designs and push artistic boundaries, try a Bachelor of Design – a degree course where you can develop your technical capabilities and transform your talent into an asset.
+If you’re driven to create and push the bounds of form and function, try a Bachelor of Design – a degree course where you can develop your technical craft and transform your creative talent into an asset.

 What is a Bachelor of Design?